person holding pile of books cicely berry

 Michael Chekhov, a student of Stanislavski, developed the Chekhov technique, which emphasizes the physicality of acting and the use of the body to express emotions.

 Chekhov believed that every emotion has a corresponding physical gesture, and by embodying these gestures, actors can access the full range of human emotions.
+The Chekhov technique encourages actors to explore the physicality of their characters, discovering new layers of expression and depth.

 Chekhov allows us to connect with something deeper in ourselves and our subconscious and to express it.
 Sometimes, we can find ourselves making logical decisions about our work, and, in doing so, we can lose some of our creativity.

-Chekhov’s technique can help us reconnect with our intrinsic creative spirit, instincts, and feelings and actually use them in a practical way in our work.
+Chekhov’s technique can help us reconnect with our intrinsic creative spirit, instincts, and feelings and actually use them in a practical way in our work through inner objects.

 Read my post on Chekhov here